KateSchneider-FoodPol/Affordability-of-adequate-diets-Malawi-AJAE-2022-replication/ReadME.txt

 MalawiIHPS_DietQualCost_seasonality - the dataset created in the analysis of the seasonality results following the replication code.
 PPP_Denton - monthly level data to smooth international annual PPP price conversions over the year.

-Replication code and all datasets to create the analysis datasets used in this paper are available on Harvard Dataverse.
+Replication code and all datasets to create the analysis datasets used in this paper are available on Harvard Dataverse: https://doi.org/10.7910/DVN/AXDJZ8